Skip to main content

 Breaking changes

-React 18
+React 18 required

 QueryBuilder props

-• The query type (extending RuleGroupType or RuleGroupTypeIC) will be automatically inferred from the query or defaultQuery prop instead of relying on the now-deprecated (and ignored) independentCombinators prop.
-See independent combinators.
+The query type is now automatically inferred from your query or defaultQuery prop instead of the deprecated independentCombinators prop.

-• QueryBuilderProps now requires four generic arguments.
+QueryBuilderProps now requires four generic arguments:

 // Valid in version 6: